-Once the investor account is opened as per the procedure set out above, investors whose applications for subscription of Shares are accepted will be allotted Shares issued on the basis of the net asset value per Share of the relevant Class determined on a given Valuation Day, provided that the application is received by the Administrator or one of the Sales Agents not later than 13:00 CET (the "cut-off time"), on the same Valuation Day, unless otherwise provided in the appendix of a relevant Sub-Fund.
+Once the investor account is opened as per the procedure set out above and unless otherwise provided by Schedule 2 attached, investors whose applications for subscription of Shares are accepted will be allotted Shares issued on the basis of the net asset value per Share of the relevant Class determined on a given Valuation Day, provided that the application is received by the Administrator or one of the Sales Agents not later than 13:00 CET (the "cut-off time"), on the same Valuation Day, unless otherwise provided in the appendix of a relevant Sub-Fund.
 Applications received after that cut off time will be processed on the next following Valuation Day.